Menu

 Related Biography: Billy Zane

-In 1959, Elizabeth had her first appearance on Broadway, playing the role of Esmeralda, in the play “Dirty Hands”.
-Later on, after understudying the lead roles in Broadway's "Roman Candle" and "Mary, Mary", she won the role of "Mollie" in the delightful comedy “Take Her, She’s Mine”, for which she earned a Tony Award for Best Featured Actress in a Play.
-This performance also garnered her a Theatre World award and launched her career.
-Elizabeth also received a nomination in 1963 for her work in Neil Simon’s “Barefoot in the Park”, where she played the role of Corie Bratter and played opposite of Robert Redford.
-Her third Tony nomination, this time for Best Actress, was for the role of Maggie in a Broadway revival of Tennessee Williams’ “Cat on a Hot Tin Roof”.
+Ashley made her Broadway debut in 1959, performing the role of Esmeralda in Jean-Paul Sartre’s play “Dirty Hands.”
+She gained prominence after understudying leading roles in “Roman Candle” and “Mary, Mary,” eventually securing the part of Mollie in the Broadway comedy “Take Her, She’s Mine.”
+Her performance earned her the Tony Award for Best Featured Actress in a Play, as well as a Theatre World Award.
+In 1963, she received a Tony nomination for her portrayal of Corie Bratter in Neil Simon’s “Barefoot in the Park,” opposite Robert Redford.
+Her third Tony nomination came for her role as Maggie in a Broadway revival of Tennessee Williams’ “Cat on a Hot Tin Roof.”

 Quick Facts